 Workers’ Compensation and Employers’ Liability Insurance, statutory.

-3. Professional Liability Insurance with limits of at least $1,000,000 for each occurrence and in the aggregate.
+3. General Liability Insurance with limits of at least $1,000,000 for each occurrence and in the aggregate.

 All such liability policies (except workers comp and employer’s liability) shall include Company, its subsidiaries, all entities affiliated with Company, its subsidiaries and their respective officers, directors and employees, as an additional insured with respect to all claims arising out of the Services, except for those arising out of Company’s, its subsidiaries, all entities affiliated with Company, its subsidiaries and their respective officers, directors and employees sole negligence.

 B. Contemporaneously upon the execution of this Agreement, Consultant shall furnish to Company evidence that all the foregoing policies have been obtained in accordance with the terms hereof.
 Consultant shall furthermore require its insurance carrier to give Company 30 days' written notice prior to the cancellation of any policies required hereunder.
-Finally, all policies shall contain provisions whereby underwriters agree to name Company as an additional insured and waive their rights of subrogation.
+Finally, all policies shall contain provisions whereby underwriters agree to waive their rights of subrogation, in favor of Company.

 (8) Independent Contractor: The Parties hereto agree that the Services rendered by Consultant in the fulfillment of the terms and obligations of this Agreement shall be as an independent contractor and not as an agents or employee, and with respect thereto, Consultant, its directors, officers, employees and those of its subcontractors, employees or agents shall not be entitled to the benefits provided by Company to its employees including, but not limited to, group insurance and participation in Company's employee benefit and pension plans.
 Further, Consultant is not an agent, partner, or joint venturer of Company.
 Consultant shall not represent itself to third persons to be other than an independent contractor of Company, nor shall it offer or agree to incur or assume any obligations or commitments in the name of Company or for Company without the prior written consent and authorization of Company, and shall indemnify Company from any breaches of this obligation.
 Consultant shall not subcontract any part of the Services without obtaining the prior written consent of Company, which shall not be unreasonably withheld.